 PHONE: (952) 358-7408

 Leonard Segal is all about getting ahead of business problems and getting squarely behind his clients at Segal Duffek Moen.
 Whether your business employs six people or six hundred, and whether you are a for-profit company or a non-profit entity, Lenny has it all covered.
-With 25 years of experience, Lenny will help with all of your employment and labor law needs (including those you don’t know you need—aka, “prevention”).
+With over 30 years of experience, Lenny will help with all of your employment and labor law needs (including those you don’t know you need—aka, “prevention”).

 Whether you need help navigating a tricky employment situation, need training for your employees, have alleged employee misconduct that needs to be investigated, or simply want a handbook or contract drafted, Lenny brings an unwavering determination to help you improve your employee relations and prevent problems.
 Employment laws and regulations are numerous and confusing.
 Lenny brings clarity to the law and to the morass of regulations.